-107. In September 1998, Thailand indicated that since June 1998, the Czech Republic had stopped shipments of poultry meat from Thailand on the grounds that it contained levels of arsenic acid above the acceptable Czech limits.
+115. In September 1998, Thailand indicated that since June 1998, the Czech Republic had stopped shipments of poultry meat from Thailand on the grounds that it contained levels of arsenic acid above the acceptable Czech limits.
 Thailand indicated that this measure was not scientifically justified and too trade restrictive, and asked whether the measure was non-discriminatory.
 The Czech Republic indicated that bilateral consultations had begun and would continue, and assured Thailand of the non-discriminatory nature of its testing methodology.

-108. In November 1998, Thailand reported that bilateral consultations had been held, and that the Czech Republic had agreed to provide further clarifications on the measure, as well as a scientific justification.
+116. In November 1998, Thailand reported that bilateral consultations had been held, and that the Czech Republic had agreed to provide further clarifications on the measure, as well as a scientific justification.
 The Czech Republic indicated that the exchange of information would take place before a mission of Czech experts to Thailand in the near future.

-109. In March 1999, Thailand and the Czech Republic reported that bilateral consultations were progressing, and that the problem might be resolved after a visit of Czech experts to Thailand, planned for April 1999.
-In July 1999, Thailand reported that the visit of Czech experts had been re-scheduled for September 1999.
+117. In March 1999, Thailand and the Czech Republic reported that bilateral consultations were progressing, and that the problem might be resolved after a visit of Czech experts to Thailand, planned for April 1999.
+In July 1999, Thailand reported that the visit of Czech experts had been rescheduled for September 1999.
 The Czech Republic confirmed that consultations were advancing.
 In November 1999, the Chairman informed the Committee that the Czech Republic had recently notified the lifting of the measure from 1 October 1999.

-4. Measures related to BSE - Maintained by Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Czech Republic, France, Germany, Italy, Netherlands, Poland, Romania, Singapore, Slovak Republic, Slovenia, Spain, United States [See Item 4, page 1]
+4. Measures related to BSE - Maintained by Czech Republic, Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, France, Germany, Italy, Netherlands, Poland, Romania, Singapore, Slovak Republic, Slovenia, Spain and the United States (See item 4, page 1)

-30. Regulation concerning warehouses and silos 30.
-Regulation concerning warehouses and shos
+30. Regulation concerning warehouses and silos

 Raised by: European Communities

 Supported by:

 Dates raised: October 1997 (G/SPS/R/9/Rev.1, para.
 54)

 Relevant document(s): Raised orally

 Solution: EC satisfied with Czech clarifications.

 Status: Resolved

+Date reported as resolved: 1 February 2001

-110. The European Communities sought clarification of a Czech regulation requiring warehouses and silos for animal feed to be under state control for purposes of quality assurance.
+118. The European Communities sought clarification of a Czech regulation requiring warehouses and silos for animal feed to be under state control for purposes of quality assurance.
 The Czech Republic indicated that it wished to pursue the matter bilaterally with EC veterinary authorities.
 In February 2001, the Czech Republic indicated that the European Communities had accepted its clarifications.